PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

     * When the package exists in the second repository (NuGetGallery), but not the first (PSGallery):
         ```
-        Find-PSResource: Package with CommandName 'Get-TargetResource' could not be found in any registered repositories.
+        Find-PSResource: Package with CommandName 'Get-MyCommand1' could not be found in any registered repositories.
         ```
-        Since searching with `-CommandName` for NuGetGallery repository, it will be skipped.
+        Since searching with `-CommandName` for NuGetGallery repository is not supported, it will be skipped.

     * When the package exists in neither repository:
         ```
         Find-PSResource: Package with CommandName 'Get-MyCommand1' could not be found in registered repositories: 'PSGallery, NuGetGallery'.
         ```

-    * When the package exists in both repositories and multiple existing tags are specified:
+    * When the package exists in both repositories and multiple existing Command names are specified:

-        eg: `Find-PSResource -CommandName 'Get-MyCommand1','Tag2' -Repository *Gallery`
+        eg: `Find-PSResource -CommandName 'Get-MyCommand1','Get-MyCommand2' -Repository *Gallery`
         ```
         Name        Version Prerelease Repository
         ----        ------- ---------- ----------
         TestModule  1.0.0.0            PSGallery
-        TestModule  1.0.0.0            NuGetGallery
         ```
-        Should return 'TestModule' from 'PSGallery' and 'NuGetGallery'.
+        Should return 'TestModule' from 'PSGallery'.
+Since searching with `-CommandName` for NuGetGallery repository is not supported, it will be skipped.

-    * When the package exists in both repositories and multiple tags (existing and non-existant) are specified:
+    * When the package exists in both repositories and multiple Command names (existing and non-existant) are specified:

-        eg: `Find-PSResource -Tag 'Tag1','NonExistantTag' -Repository *Gallery`
+        eg: `Find-PSResource -Tag 'Get-MyCommand1','NonExistantCommand' -Repository *Gallery`
         ```
-        Find-PSResource: Package with Tags 'Tag1, NonExistantTag' could not be found in registered repositories: 'PSGallery, NuGetGallery'.
+        Find-PSResource: Package with Command names 'Get-MyCommand1, NonExistantCommand' could not be found in registered repositories: 'PSGallery, NuGetGallery'.
         ```

-4) Searching with a tag specified and multiple repository names specified, eg: `Find-PSResource -CommandName 'Get-MyCommand1' -Repository PSGallery, NuGetGallery`
+4) Searching with a Command name specified and multiple repository names specified, eg: `Find-PSResource -CommandName 'Get-MyCommand1' -Repository PSGallery, NuGetGallery`

     * When the package exists in both repositories:
         ```